Skip to main content

 You cannot make a defensible API, SPI, EMI, or RAISP route choice from this evidence pack alone.
 Treat all four labels as placeholders until legal review maps your actual money movement, contracts, and operating model to current FCA materials.

-This pack does not establish route triggers, AIS/PIS-only outcomes, SPI projection rules, or authorisation-vs-registration burden differences.
-Keep those as open items and resolve them from current FCA and legal sources before design hardens.
+Keep route triggers, AIS/PIS-only outcomes, SPI projection rules, and authorisation-vs-registration burden differences as open items and resolve them from current FCA and legal sources before design hardens.

 Need the full breakdown?
 Read How to Conduct an Annual AML Risk Assessment for Your Payment Platform.